psf/black/docs/integrations/github_actions.md

 that.
 Note that the action's version you select is independent of the version of _Black_ the action will use.

-The version of _Black_ the action will use can configured via `version`.
+The version of _Black_ the action will use can be configured via `version`.
 The action defaults to the latest release available on PyPI.
 Only versions available from PyPI are supported, so no commit SHAs or branch names.